 A diet lacking essential nutrients and high in refined carbohydrates and empty calories will accelerate the aging process including age-related weight gain.

-Instead, eating a balanced diet with the right amounts of high-quality protein such as what’s found in Isagenix IsaLean Shakes (learn more about them here) can stimulate muscle synthesis and boost metabolism, turning the scale in your favor.
+Instead, eating a balanced diet with the right amounts of high-quality protein such as what’s found in my favorite Isagenix IsaLean Shakes (learn more about them here) can stimulate muscle synthesis and boost metabolism, turning the scale in your favor.

 Hold On To Muscle